Anna Campbell

-Anna Montgomery Campbell (1991 – 15 March 2018), also known as Hêlîn Qereçox, was a British feminist, anarchist and prison abolition activist who fought with the Women's Protection Units (YPJ) in the Rojava conflict of the Syrian civil war.
+Anna Montgomery Campbell (1991 – 15 March 2018), also known by her Kurdish name Hêlîn Qereçox, was a British feminist, anarchist and prison abolition activist who fought with the Women's Protection Units (YPJ) in the Rojava conflict of the Syrian civil war.
 She was killed in Rojava by a Turkish Armed Forces missile strike.

-Ancestry and early life
+Family and early life

 Campbell was born in Lewes, East Sussex, England, the daughter of progressive rock musician Dirk Campbell.
 Her mother was Katherine Emma "Adrienne Katie", born Bridges, her father's second wife.

-Campbell had military forebears, with ancestors serving in the Royal Navy and Royal Artillery.
-Her grandfather served in The Royal Tank Regiment in World War II.

-She was educated at St Mary's Hall, Brighton, then went to study at University of Sheffield before moving to Bristol, where she worked as a plumber.
-Campbell was involved with many political actions, including the 2010 United Kingdom student protests, the Hunt Saboteurs Association, Anarchist Black Cross and other anarchist and abolitionist organisations and projects, including international ones such as ZAD de Notre-Dame-des-Landes.
+She was educated at St Mary's Hall, Brighton, then went to study at University of Sheffield before moving to Bristol, where she worked as a plumber and in the local radical bookshop Hydra Bookshop.
+Campbell was involved with many political actions, including the 2010 United Kingdom student protests, the Hunt Saboteurs Association, and was involved in supporting the Irish Travellers at Dale Farm who were resisting their eviction in 2011.
+She was involved in various anarchist and abolitionist organisations and projects, including the Anarchist Black Cross and ZAD de Notre-Dame-des-Landes.